Free PDF: How to build your dream coaching business that frees you from the 9-5

 52. Leadership coaching

-Have experience of working in various leadership roles?
+Have experience working in various leadership roles?
 Then, helping others improve their leadership skills might be the right coaching niche for you.
+Here’s how to become a leadership coach.

 53. Executive coaching